marialuquea/Eventsually/ReadMe.md

 # Advanced Web Tech (set09103)

-## Coursework 2
+## Coursework 2 - Edinburgh Napier University

-### Eventsually, a flask app used to find events near you and post your own
+Eventsually, a flask app used to find events near you and post your own

 #### To run the program: